December

 Ralphy,

-if we cant agree on politics, we can unite in our singular hatred
+Even if we can’t agree on politics, we can unite in our singular hatred of golfing.

 Regards,